formlio/forml/README.md

 Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:

-1. Its specialization on machine learning problems due to its topological flow of data by design.
+1. Its specialization on machine learning problems due to the topological flow of data by design.
 2. The concept of high-level operator composition which helps wrap complex ML techniques into simple reusable units.
 3. Abstraction of runtime dependencies allowing to run the same project using different technologies.